A SHORT HISTORY OF THE CITY OF ROME

 Rome in the Middle Ages and Renaissance

-In the Middle Ages Rome was much smaller than it had been during its heyday as the centre of an empire.
-By the 7th century the population of Rome fell to only about 30,000.
+Yet the great city of Rome did not die.
+In the Middle Ages Rome was much smaller than it had been during its heyday as the center of an empire.
+By the 7th century, the population of Rome fell to only about 30,000.
 It was still a very large town compared to others in Europe but it was only a shadow of its former self.
-However the Pope took over from the Roman emperor as ruler of Rome.
+However, the Pope took over from the Roman emperor as ruler of Rome.
 The writer Edward Gibbon said the papacy was 'The Ghost of the deceased Roman Empire, sitting crowned on the grave thereof'.
-The Pope took the title Pontifex Maximus, a title which once belonged to pagan high priests.
+The Pope took the title Pontifex Maximus, a title that once belonged to pagan high priests.
 Popes also spread their influence by converting parts of Europe to Catholicism.
 The Popes gradually became more powerful.

 The Modern City of Rome

 In 1919 Benito Mussolini formed the Fascist movement.
 The Fascists grew rapidly.
 Finally at a mass rally in Naples on 24 October 1922 the Fascists demanded a march on Rome to take power by force.
-So on 28 October 1922 a force of Fascists marched on Rome (although Mussolini remained in Milan in case anything went wrong).
-At first the king planned to use the army to resist the Fascists.
-However at the last moment he changed his mind and refused to sign an order placing Italy under martial law.
-Instead he summoned Mussolini to be Prime Minister.
-Mussolini travelled from Milan and arrived in Rome to take up the post on 29 October 1922.
+So on 28 October 1922, a force of Fascists marched on Rome (although Mussolini remained in Milan in case anything went wrong).
+At first, the king planned to use the army to resist the Fascists.
+However, at the last moment, he changed his mind and refused to sign an order placing Italy under martial law.
+Instead, he summoned Mussolini to be Prime Minister.
+Mussolini traveled from Milan and arrived in Rome to take up the post on 29 October 1922.